apatel5967/New-OCaml/README.md

 # New-OCaml

 This project is essentially taking OCaml, a statically-typed language, and converting it to a dynamically-typed language.
-This essentially means that instead of checking the typing at compile time, it is now checked at compile time.
+This essentially checks to see if the code is well-typed before running the code.
+This means that if it passes the type checker, it will not causes a type error when ran.
 In order to implement this, three things are needed: a Lexer, Parser, and Evaluator.

 # The Lexer:
 Takes in an input string and converts it into a token list.
 This token list will be used by the parser later.
 The lexer uses Regex to specifically match certain